anthonb711/GitHub_Training_Notes/README.md

             Control - The "middle-end" the doing of the code.
 Functionality lives in the control.

-*** Configuration Management
+*** Configuration Management:
+           Overview:
            Flow of changes and updates from "Bug Report" to Deployment/Delivery SW artifacts help other devs understand the why things are they way they are Shows how stories in Aglie Development are carried through.
 Must define "done" for a story

 *** GitHub/Version Control Training